leannetan97/ClinicSimulationConcurrentProgramming/README.md

-# Clinic Simulation Concurrent Programming (Concurrent Programming Assignment WIF3003)
+# Clinic Simulation Concurrent Programming<br>(Concurrent Programming Assignment WIF3003)

 This is a Clinic Simulation in Java.
 In this project, the reader class, each patient and doctors will be run as a thread.
 There are severals